-The Company holds a portfolio of ten nickel and cobalt royalties in Canada, Australia and Papua New Guinea in seven exploration stage, one pre-feasibility stage, and two advanced / development stage projects.
+The Company holds a portfolio of ten nickel and cobalt royalties in Canada, Australia and Papua New Guinea in eight exploration stage and two development stage projects.
 At present, the Company does not hold any streaming interests.
-Streaming and royalty opportunities will continue to be the Company's primary focus that could potentially provide the Company with material near-term cash flow, exposure to long life and low-cost operating mines and direct leverage to the nickel and cobalt price with exploration and production upside.
 The Company believes its current portfolio of ten royalties provide shareholders with long-term optionality on the price of nickel and cobalt.
-Investors are cautioned that in respect of the Company's ten royalties there is no guarantee that (i) the applicable mineral properties will ever be placed into production or (ii) that material quantities of cobalt or nickel will be contained in product extracted from the property.
+Investors are cautioned that in respect of the Company's ten royalties there is no guarantee that (i) the applicable mineral properties will ever be placed into production or (ii) that material quantities of cobalt or nickel will be contained in product extracted from the properties.